-06 Mar SENIOR GARDENER
+06 Mar ASSISTANT HEAD GARDENER

 The gardens cover an area of approximately 70 acres and are open to the public seasonally.
 They include herbaceous borders, formal hedges and topiary, kitchen garden, extensive lawns, roses and woodland.

 The ideal candidate will be suitably qualified with significant practical experience in horticulture.
 Supervisory experience for the day to day management of a small team is a necessity along with excellent plant knowledge and competence with the use of a wide range of machinery.
 Knowledge of H&S legislation and good working practice are required along with the need to be punctual, flexible and hard working.

 A competitive salary will be offered along with a generous contributory pension scheme.
 Training will be provided to enable work within the gardens to be carried out as efficiently and safely as possible.

 Closing date for applicaitons is Sunday 12th May 2019.

 - This is a hands-on position to lead and assist the team with the ongoing maintenance and enhancement of the gardens and grounds surrounding Grimsthorpe Castle to excellent standards.
 These include herbaceous borders, kitchen garden, fruit trees, roses, lawns, hedges and topiary, glasshouses, woodland, drives and paths.